 Another remarkable discovery made alongside the Mummy Mask of Wendjebauendjed were 3 fine bowls made from gold and silver, as well as a lapis lazuli statuette of Amun in his ram form amongst others.
 All the funerary equipment alongside the mask are in the Egyptian Museum in Cairo.

 This Ivory figurine of Khufu is an ancient Egyptian statue.
 It depicts Khufu, a Pharaoh of the Fourth dynasty who is also the builder of the Great Pyramid.
 It is archaeologically and historically significant and was found in 1903 by Sir William Matthew Flinders Petrie.
 Petrie found the statue while excavating Kom el-Sultan in Abydos, Egypt.

-It has been claimed that the statuette is the only complete 3 dimensional object which depicts Khufu and the only surviving statue of Khufu.
-Moreover, there has been several arguments about when it was made.
+It has been claimed that the statuette is the only complete 3-dimensional object which depicts Khufu and the only surviving statue of Khufu.
+Moreover, there have been several arguments about when it was made.
 While most Egyptologists consider the statue contemporary with Khufu very likely from his reign, some continue to question the dating due to its unusual provenance.